woodylee1974/sm_c/README.md

 When you find you have to do with a group of complex rule and conditions, you should consider to use state machine pattern.
 A simple example is like:

 * A device has 2 states, plugged, unplugged
 * This device driver only sends an event named "DEV_NOTIFY" to tell a change happen.
 Thus, a state machine is required to trace the state of device.
-When "DEV_NOTIFY" is received on the state - "INSERTED", we need to unmount local file system.
-A unmount() function needs to be called.
-Otherwise, when "DEV_NOTIFY" is received on the state - "UNPLUGGED", we need to mount local file system.
-The difference between you use state machine and you do not use is whether "strategy or rule" and "mechanism" is separated.
+When "DEV_NOTIFY" is received on the state - "INSERTED", we need to unmount local file system and change the state from "INSERTED" to "UNPLUGGED".
+Otherwise, when "DEV_NOTIFY" is received on the state - "UNPLUGGED", we need to mount local file system and change from "UNPLUGGED" to "INSERTED".
+The difference between you use state machine and not use it is whether "rule" and "mechanism" is separated.

 Also, we may describe the rule by a state transition table, as the following